paweljarosz/defarc/README.md

 	local components_names = defarc.get_components_names()
 ```

-### .get_component_by_id(component_id)
+### get_component_by_id(component_id)
 Returns a table with selected component data.
 One need to provide a proper component id, otherwise it will return nil.

 * **PARAMETER:** `component_id` (string) - an id of a component from Arcweave JSON
 * **RETURNS:** `component_table` (table) - a table with data regarding selected component